 - Buckeye Spur Trail – 2.25 Miles – Moderate, South of Esworthy Road, near the camp overflow parking lot

 The park has nearly 20 miles of bridle trails traverse woodlands and meadows.
 Riders must provide their own horses.
+The bridle trails close during the winter season, but riders can use the service road leading to camp all winter.

 Mountain Bike/Snowmobile Trail